"The village Guardian will have been watching us all the way. Nothing bad could ever have happened to us."

 Being Tortured Makes You Evil: The Gittish Empire imprisoned. tortured, and experimented on him, which did no favors to his mental state.
 Even after the Gittish Empire fell, which is something he's heavily implied to have had a hand in, he spent 300 years suffering in their Oubliette.

 Blasphemous Boast: Takes the Realm of the Almighty and refashions it into his own little hell-hole, the Realm of the Mighty.
-For bonus points, the Realm of the Mighty is fashioned around a massive tree, recalling Yggdrasil.
-And then there's the fact that he situates himself on the empty thronne.
+For bonus points, the Realm of the Mighty is built in and around a massive tree, recalling Yggdrasil.
+And then there's the fact that he situates himself on the empty throne.

-But Thou Must: Weaponized.
-Tortured and mangled as he is, Corvus is still a high-ranking Celestrian, and as such can exploit the Celestrian authority structure against the hero, whom he forbids to act against him.
+Weaponized.
+Tortured and mangled as he is, Corvus is still the most powerful Celestrian, and as such can exploit the Celestrian authority structure against the hero, whom he forbids to act against him.
 The hero gets around this by becoming completely mortal.

 Dark Reprise: His final battle theme plays a minor version of the series main theme.

-Expy: Of Psaro from Dragon Quest IV, with a dash of Satan from the Bible.
+Expy: Of Psaro from Dragon Quest IV, with a dash or two of Satan.

 Freudian Excuse: His descent into madness was triggered by the apparent betrayal of his true love Serena, who was responsible for him falling into the hands of the Gittish Empire, which tortured and experimented on him.
 It's implied that he went nuts — understandably — and destroyed the Gittish empire himself... only to sit in their oubliette, chained and suffering, for the next 300 years.

-Good Wings, Evil Wings: In his fallen state, he has unkempt, darkened wings, while he gains full green batwings in One-Winged Angel form.
+Good Wings, Evil Wings: In his fallen state, he has unkempt, darkened wings that are actually in transition from Good to Evil (the feathers are falling out), while he gains full green batwings in One-Winged Angel form.
 After Serena redeems him, he is restored to his shinging angel wings.

 Humans Are Bastards: His core belief, along with "Celestrians are bastards for helping the humans", "Celestria is a bastard for convincing the Almighty to spare the humans", and "The Almighty is a bastard for not destroying the humans when he had the chance".